PrefectHQ/prefect/docs/ui/automations.md

 }
 ```

-Or, if you wanted your trigger to fire if your log write events passed a certain threshold, you could paste in the following trigger configuration:
+Or, if you wanted your trigger to fire if your log write events passed a threshold of 100 within 10 seconds, you could paste in the following trigger configuration:

 ```json
 {